jaredririe/backendology/drafts/distributed-systems-building-blocks.md

 > At a basic level, a proxy server is an intermediate piece of hardware/software that receives requests from clients and relays them to the backend origin servers.
 Typically, proxies are used to filter requests, log requests, or sometimes transform requests (by adding/removing headers, encrypting/decrypting, or compression).[^2]

+Proxies are a deceptively simple building block in an architecture: their very nature is to be lightweight, nearly invisible components yet they can provide incredible value to a system by reducing load on the backend servers, providing a convenient location for caching layers, and funneling traffic appropriately.

 #### Collapsed forwarding

 Collapsed forwarding is an example of a technique that proxies can employ to decrease load on a downstream server.
 In this technique, similar requests are _collapsed_ into a single request that is made to the downstream server; the result of this request is then written to all similar requests, thus reducing the number of requests made.